-Dr Mate provides a instructive introduction to his perspective on addiction in the video below:
+Dr Mate provides an instructive introduction to his perspective on addiction in the video below:

 One thing that stands out now that I am working more closely in the social services sector, is the impact that addictions have in our society.
 Whether they be addiction to; substances, exercise, gambling, work, sex, shopping, perfectionism or social media, they can impact on both our own and the lives of others in many ways.
 Addictions, just like many of life’s other ‘wicked problems‘, are challenging to firstly understand, and then tackle.
 This can be especially challenging when we are trying to understand them from the perspective of others.

 We can learn a lot about addiction from social psychology, including the importance of language and semiotics.
 This seems especially true if we contemplate how easily we can be moved to label people (e.g. they’re just ‘addicts’).
-As my good friend Hayden Collins reminds us in this article:
+As Hayden Collins reminds us in this article: